Spiritual Formation Scripture Study

 Spiritual Formation Study Groups

-Yale graduate and professional students, faculty and affiliates, and their spouses are all invited to join our spiritual formation Bible study groups.
-Challenge yourself to live vocationally!
+Yale graduate and professional students, faculty and affiliates, and their spouses are all invited to join our Spiritual Formation Bible study group, “Spiritual Formation according to the Epistles”, facilitated by Sue Smedley, Fellow; and Karen Mahan, Fellow.

 Location: 291 Edwards St, New Haven, CT 06511.